 The Race & Human Rights Reimagined Initiative is a resource for students, practitioners, and scholars interested in thinking critically about race and human rights.

-By bringing together our expertise in human rights, Critical Race Theory and Third World Approaches to International Law, we strive to uncover how race and empire operate within the international human rights system.
+While active, the initiative sought to bring together expertise in human rights, Critical Race Theory and Third World Approaches to International Law, and to uncover how race and empire operate within the international human rights system.

-We’re also exploring the potential of law to dismantle national and trans-national structures of racial and colonial subordination.
-With this initiative, we hope to generate impactful new thinking about human rights, racial justice and equality.
+We also explored the potential of law to dismantle national and trans-national structures of racial and colonial subordination.

 Race and Human Rights Resources